aprox2/webdriver-test/README.md

 ## About
 WebdriverIO tests.
 Run with either docker for fast and simple, or install and configure the Repo.
 A lot of things can also be automated with CI/CD, but I took the liberty not to x(.
+Also obviously you don't push .env file to the Repo, but this is for simplicity.

 ## With Docker
 ### TL;DR Just let me run it